List of bridges in Cambridge: Trumpington Bridge (1790)

 The most upstream bridge in Cambridge (UK Parliament constituency) lies along Grantchester Road between Grantchester and Trumpington.
 Also known as Brasel Bridge, this 1790 brick bridge replaced a wooden bridge at the site of a ford.

-Sheep's Green Footbridge (1910)
+Sheep's Green Bridge (1910)

-Links Coe Fen behind The Leys School over a second small bridge to Lammas Land, near the area known as Hobson's Paradise.
-Also known as Sheep's Green bridge, it was closed in the second quarter of 2006 to replace the steps with ramps to make it easier for cyclists and prams to cross.
+Footbridge linking Coe Fen behind The Leys School over a second small bridge to Lammas Land, near the area known as Hobson's Paradise.
+Closed in the second quarter of 2006 to replace the steps with ramps to make it easier for cyclists and prams to cross.
 The bridge decking was also replaced.

 Fen Causeway Bridge (1926)

 The first road bridge that is reached as the river enters the city.
 The road was formally opened on 9 December 1926.

 Crusoe Bridge (1898–99)

 A steel footbridge with timber deck and supported on four cast-iron columns, linking Sheep's Green and Coe Fen, and the final bridge on the 'Upper River' before it reaches the small weir at the mill pond.